Take a look at your latest energy bill and you’ll see it’s calculated based on both your usage and daily standing charges.

 Fixed-rate energy tariffs also have daily standing charges, and these will be given to you before you switch as part of your energy quote.

-Fixed-rate energy tariffs have the added benefit of guaranteeing your unit rates and standing charge for the length of your contract.
+Fixed-rate energy tariffs have the benefit of guaranteeing your unit rates and standing charge for the length of your contract.
 This means that you won’t see a sudden increase in the cost of your energy while your fixed-rate tariff is in place.

 Read more about energy in the UK: